apache/beam/.github/gh-actions-self-hosted-runners/self-hosted-linux/README.md

 * You will be able to see the self-hosted runner in the Settings of your GitHub repository

 ## Kubernetes

+ For the current implementation we are using Google Kubernetes Engine (GKE) as a container orchestration platform.

 * Configure your Kubernetes local context

-`gcloud container clusters get-credentials $CLUSTER_NAME --zone us-central1-a --project $PROJECT-ID`
+`gcloud container clusters get-credentials $GCP_CLUSTER_NAME --zone $GCP_REGION --project $GCP_PROJECT-ID`

 * Create the GKE secret from a json file

  `kubectl create secret generic $k8s_SECRET_NAME --from-file=key.json=$LOCAL_PATH`

-* Update the `github-actions-secrets.yml` file with its corresponding encrypted in base64 values
+* Update the `github-actions-secrets.yml` file with its corresponding values encrypted in base64

-`echo -n "$ORG_NAME" | base64`
+`echo -n "$VARIABLE_VALUE" | base64`

-* Replace in `github-actions-deployment.yml` file the `$IMAGE_URL` variable with the corresponding image URL: `LOCATION-docker.pkg.dev/PROJECT-ID/REPOSITORY/IMAGE`
+* Replace in `github-actions-deployment.yml` file the `$IMAGE_URL` variable with the corresponding image URL: `GCP_LOCATION-docker.pkg.dev/GCP_PROJECT_ID/REPOSITORY_NAME/IMAGE_NAME`

-* In case you would like to create the deployment from scratch, run the `run-k8s-deployment.sh` script to do the Kubernetes deployment in the GKE cluster.
-Make sure you have the GKE context selected in your local machine
+* In case you would like to create the deployment from scratch, run the `run-k8s-deployment.sh` script to execute the Kubernetes deployment in the GKE cluster.
+  * **Important: Make sure you have the GKE context selected in your local machine:** `kubectl config current-context`

 `./run-k8s-deployment.sh`

-* Otherwise, apply only the changes.
-Make sure you have the GKE context selected in your local machine
+* Otherwise, apply only the changes. **Important: Make sure you have the GKE context selected in your local machine:** `kubectl config current-context`

 `kubectl apply -f github-actions-$FILE_NAME.yml`